0xtheak/user-search-api/README.md

     GET http://localhost:5000/api/users?first_name=John

-If a user with the specified first name is not found in the database, the API will fetch user data from an external API and insert it into the database for future queries.
+If a user with the specified first name is not found in the database, then the API will fetch user data from an external API and insert it into the database for future queries.

 Schema